Pesticide Toxicity Reduction

 Integrated Pest Management

-Contra Costa County is one of a growing number of California counties whose official policy is to use Integrated Pest Management (IPM) techniques to manage pest problems on County property.
-For a copy of Contra Costa County's IPM policy, click here.
+Contra Costa County's official policy is to use Integrated Pest Management (IPM) techniques to manage pest problems on County property.
+See the County IPM Program webpage and County IPM Policy (PDF) for more information.

 IPM is an approach to managing pests that combines biological, cultural, physical and chemical tools in a way that minimizes economic, health, and environmental risks.
 Less toxic methods of pest controls, such as use of organic substances, are employed before escalating to the use of chemical alternatives.